Buyout firms seek Spanish route to Latin America

 Just a day later, KKR made an offer for a stake in NH Hoteles, which has more than half its hotels outside Spain, through bonds that would convert into equity - a structure that can be used to work around the lack of financing available for Spain's corporates.

-Bain Capital made its first foray into the Spanish market in October with a deal worth 1 billion euros for call centre, Atento, which has a strong presence in Latin America.
+Bain Capital made its first foray into the Spanish market in October with a deal worth 1 billion euros for call center, Atento, which has a strong presence in Latin America.

 But not all private equity houses are ploughing in.

-Mid-market house 3i, which is cutting costs as part of a global restructuring of its underperforming business, is pulling out of Spain, providing an opportunity for rivals.
+Mid-market house 3i (III.L), which is cutting costs as part of a global restructuring of its underperforming business, is pulling out of Spain, providing an opportunity for rivals.

 3i still has eight investments in Spain, including funeral services group Mémora Inversiones Funerarias, which the firm will gradually sell as part of its retreat.